Melungtse: Climbing history

 Melungtse was off limits to climbing until quite recently.
 The first attempt was made in Oct 1982 when Bill Denz made a strictly illegal attempt on the southeast ridge, after sneaking over the border from Nepal's Rolwaling Valley.
 However he turned back while still low on the route.
 In 1987 and 1988 Chris Bonington led two expeditions, with the second one succeeding in putting Andy Fanshawe and Alan Hinkes on the west summit, but did not climb the main summit.
 Another attempt in 1990, this time on the East Ridge of the main summit, failed well below the top.

 The first ascent of the main peak came in 1992.
-Slovenians Marko Prezelj and Andrej Stremfelj ascended the dangerous, 2000m southeast face in less than two and a half days up and down.
+Slovenians Marko Prezelj and Andrej Štremfelj ascended the dangerous, 2000m southeast face in less than two and a half days up and down and reached the summit on October 23.

-The Himalayan Index lists only one other attempt on Melungtse, a failed attempt via the North Face in 1999.
+An attempt via the North Face in 1999 reached a spot on the eastern end about 1600 m below the summit.
+However, an ensuing nine day storm dumped too much snow on the upper route and the attempt was aborted.
+The expedition leader attempted the North Face again in 2005 along with two Russian climbers but aborted the attempt at around 6300 m after one of the Russians was unable to continue due to injury.